AnyLog-co/documentation/high availability.md

 run data distributor
 run data consumer where start_date = -30d
 </pre>

+With the configuration above, each operator that receives data will share the data with all peer operators and each operator will constantly and continuously synchronize its locally hosted data with the peer operators that support the cluster.

 ## VIew the distribution of data to clusters:
 The following command shows how data is distributed: